-Dr Elisa Espinet has recently moved back to Barcelona, shortly after being awarded a Ramón y Cajal contract to take up a Group Leader position at the University of Barcelona—a position affiliated with Principal Investigator status at IDIBELL.
+She has recently moved back to Barcelona after being awarded a Ramón y Cajal contract to take up a Group Leader position at the University of Barcelona—a position affiliated with Principal Investigator status at IDIBELL.
 She is based at the Bellvitge Campus.
-Her newly created laboratory will be named "Cell Identity and Tumor-Stroma Crosstalks in Pancreatic Cancer Lab".

 How did a chemist get into the field of biomedicine?

 I wanted to do a Biochemistry degree, but back in those days, you had to start a degree in Chemistry, Medicine, or Biology, for example, and then change to Biochemistry in the third and fourth years.
 I opted for a Chemistry degree because I thought it would be the most complicated part.

 But when I got to the third and fourth years, I decided to stick with Chemistry, as they were the coolest years, because there was a lot of lab work and it was fun.
 But in the back of my mind, I always wanted to switch to “bio”.

 During the final year of my degree, I did a summer placement with Dr Carmen García at IBGM (Instituto de Biología y Genética Molecular) in Valladolid.
 It was the first time I’d worked in a real biology laboratory and it was a great experience.

 Why did you choose IRB Barcelona for your PhD?